Irvine Personal Injury Lawyers | Accident Lawsuits

 Parents are not the only caretakers, and children are not always the only dependents.
 Elders going for a stroll may be under the care of a nurse or chaperone, for example.
 Moreover, mentally challenged adults may be dependents all their lives as well.

-Tips to make the passage across safe include holding hands, sauntering, and not running.
+Tips to make the passage across safe include holding hands, strolling, and not running.
 Staying within the marked pathway, making eye contact with other drivers, wearing bright clothing is helpful.

 Keeping children and others under your care safe from traffic dangers is one of your solemn duties as a custodian.
 If you were an unreasonable caretaker and someone got hurt, you will be made to pay up.